Federación de Béisbol Aficionado de Puerto Rico: Southwest Division (5 Teams)

+Regular-season format

+During the regular season, normally between February and May, each team plays 20 games for a total of 450 scheduled games.
+In extra innings, the international runners-on-first and second base rule will apply to the offensive team.
+Beginning with the 2024 season, interdivisional games are scheduled as regular games.

 Playoffs

-Divisional Semifinals and Finals
+Divisional semifinals and finals

 The first four teams in each division (32 teams) will advance to the first stage of the postseason.
-It will be played as follows: Section Semifinal (best of 5 games), Section Final (best of 7 games).
+It will be played as follows: section semifinal (best of 5 games), section final (best of 7 games).
 The champion of each division (8 teams) will advance to the Carnival of Champions.
+Usually, these two series are played between May and June.

 Carnival of Champions

 To the second stage of the post-season, the 8 divisional champions advance to the Carnival of Champions.
 Each team will play 7 games, one with each other in a round robin series.
-The first 4 places advance to the National Semifinal (best of 7 games) and the two winners advance to the National Final (best of 7 games) to decide the National Champion for the 2023 Season.
+The first 4 places advance to the National Semifinal (best of 7 games) and the two winners advance to the National Final (best of 7 games) to decide the National Champion.